theethawat/HelloKotlin2/Readme.md

  * Everythings contain public, protected, private same like other OOP
  * Can use dot(.) for go to the attribute like in C or Java
  * For Example in file Address.kt

+## Object
+### Companion object
+If your class have a Companion object show that you can implement or adding the function to that object like

+	class MyClass {
+    	companion object { }  // will be called "Companion"
+    	}

+    	fun MyClass.Companion.printCompanion() { println("theethawat") }

+    	fun main() {
+    	MyClass.printCompanion()
+    	}
+You will got an output "Theethawat", i pick it from official Document at [Object Documents in Kotlin](https://kotlinlang.org/docs/reference/object-declarations.html#companion-objects)

 ## Basic Function and library
 * Kotlin will add Basic Library name kotlin.* if you use IDE or compiler